11 things to keep in mind while visiting Ladakh on Motorcycle

 2) Warm Clothes:

 Even though Ladakh is famous for the unpredictable weather that changes by the minute, face numbing cold climate stays omnipresent for most of the year.
 Nights are usually shivering cold.
-Carry ample warm clothes for the tour including some cotton t-shirts, thermals, light woollen, and waterproof jackets, in your bag.
+Carry ample warm clothes for the tour including some cotton t-shirts, thermals, light woolen, and waterproof jackets, in your bag.

 3) Much-needed Documents:

 You must always carry government-verified identification cards.
-For an Indian, it makes sense to carry any two of these - an Aadhar card, passport, driver's licence, or voter ID.
-An Inbound traveller from another country should carry a Driving license preferably an IDL, Passport & Visa (a printout of e Visa).
+For an Indian, it makes sense to carry any two of these - an Aadhar card, passport, driver's license, or voter ID.
+An Inbound traveler from another country should carry a Driving license preferably an IDL, Passport & Visa (a printout of e Visa).
 There are a few additional documents you can carry for ease of travel.
 This includes a printout of your itinerary, a copy of your tickets, a copy of your health insurance, a copy of your hotel room confirmation, and a passport-sized photo.

 Make sure you have both the original and a photocopy of these identification cards with you.